futurefabric/govuk-prototyping-rails/README.md

 Then you would configure your page as described above.

-Then open up config/routes.rb and add the following to this file (ideally beneat where the root is specified)
+Then open up config/routes.rb and add the following to this file (ideally beneath where the root is specified)

 ```
 get 'contact' => 'contact#index'